 I don’t think any singular eulogy or conversation is going to do anyone’s life justice, but human beings will find ways to do things that are fundamentally human, and sharing our grief with others is a fundamental urge.
 Whether it’s about being physically held or simply heard, what we are offering is care.
 And I really appreciated what you were saying about the Zoom calls, and finding new intimacies that didn’t exist before, because I really hope we can appreciate those things, and not abandon everything we create and discover during this time when we are able to gather in-person again.

 LF: I love what you’re saying, Kelly.
-I so love what you’re saying and care.
-I’m so glad you brought that word in.
-Cause that really, yeah.
-Thank you.
+I so love what you’re saying, and “care,” I’m so glad you brought that word in because that really, yeah, thank you.